| EPISTLE TO THE GALATIANS. PART

 Peter, therefore, instructed by the vision, ate with the Gentiles, and defended

-and the first to draw back from great truths."
-Peter, therefore, to avoid
+first to draw back from great truths."
+Peter, therefore, to avoid the censure of

 critics, began to withdraw from the Gentiles, and finally to separate himself